davetron5000/scala-boss/scala/04_boss_fodder.md

 # **Over 50% Agreed**

 !SLIDE
-# Scala code would be just as easy to maintain as Java
+# Scala code would be as easy to maintain as Java
 # ?

 !SLIDE transition=fade
-# Scala code would be just as easy to maintain as Java
+# Scala code would be as easy to maintain as Java
 # **Over 50% Agreed**

 !SLIDE